 The clash between the elected government and the hereditary upper house gathered pace with the defiant rejection in the Lords of Lloyd George’s “People’s Budget” of 1909 and ended with the passing of the Parliament Act, 1911, substantially limiting the powers of the non-elected chamber.
 For the crown, the crisis turned on the king’s use of his residual powers, especially his handling of the royal prerogative, under political pressure from the government to create new peers and thwart the inbuilt Conservative majority in the upper house.
 Such action potentially compromised the monarch’s role and made a mockery of the sovereign as the fount of honor and the apogee of the social hierarchy.
 For the king, the dilemma also touched on the hereditary principle governing both the monarchy and the peerage, because any attack on the powers of the Lords was implicitly an attack on the principle of a hereditary monarchy itself.
 Amidst the welter of constitutional abstractions, radical posturing, and downright snobbery, the whole affair exposed what Lord Crewe, Liberal leader in the Lords, called the “ground of the King’s personal action”— in other words, the political preferences of the king himself.

-Accounts of the major twists and turns in events are well rehearsed, as is the king’s constitutional role in them.
+The major twists and turns in events are now well rehearsedin many accounts, as is the king’s constitutional role in them.
 What is less understood is how they acted as a catalyst for George V and his advisors to forge a different route for the British monarchy in relation to high politics and government on the one hand and to develop a more culturally democratic style of popular display on the other.
 To explain this, I need to unpack first the king and queen’s respective personalities and their political views.
 In particular, I want to address the character of their conservatism and the belief systems of those who surrounded them as friends, courtiers, and advisors.
 This is because, as the constitutional lawyer Sir William Anson had insisted in his résumé of the royal prerogative in 1896, the monarch was not a “mere instrument” but a “human being” who was “enabled to express if not to enforce an opinion.”
 In endorsing Anson’s point, my aim is not to reassert the centrality of personal rule or royal agency in political history.
 It is to argue that in any assessment of changes to the modern British monarchy and to early twentieth-century political culture, the character of the sovereign and the court need to be actively interrogated.

 The personalities of George V and Queen Mary have become the subject of myth.
 The couple have been cast as among the last committed Victorians, who fought a continual rearguard action against the twentieth century on manners, morals, and humanity.
 Part of this image was generated by the king himself in his later years, as he sought to preserve a traditional public face for the monarchy, confronted by rapid social change.
 But it was also set in motion by self-professed neologists (including his eldest son, the Prince of Wales), who caricatured the king as representing a version of Englishness that was quintessentially middlebrow, anti-intellectual, and backward looking.
 Such an assessment contains elements of truth, but it also massively simplifies George V’s personality and beliefs.